SiliconJungles/rubyonrails-template/README.md

 ### Code Climate

 Now this comes with Code Climate configuration to build and test your code.
 Look at `.codeclimate.yml` and change if required.
+Add project repo to Code Climate.